neoforged/Documentation/versioned_docs/version-1.21.11/entities/renderer.md

     );

     // Overload of the above method that accepts a Class<?>.
-    // This should ONLY be used for renderers without any generics, such as PlayerRenderer. event.registerEntityModifier(
+    // This should ONLY be used for renderers without any generics, such as PigRenderer. event.registerEntityModifier(
-        PlayerRenderer.class,
+        PigRenderer.class,
         (entity, state) -> state.setRenderData(EXAMPLE_CONTEXT, "Hello World!");
     );
 }